zarf-dev/proposals/0035-feature-flags/README.md

 ## Implementation History

 Revision 1 of this doc is intended to include Summary, Motivation, Proposal and a first stab at an API implementation.
-The reason why this is all done at once, is because we have prior art with feature flagging (TODO link to PR) and this proposal is intended to generalize and provide long term support for this approach.
+The reason why this is all done at once, is because we have prior art with feature flagging (see: [#3161](https://github.com/zarf-dev/zarf/pull/3161/files#diff-6dd2605b49635ac81205f236a685b87d5741c31776eabd12e1b8507b8517db7eR39-R41)) and this proposal is intended to generalize and provide long term support for this approach.

 Revision 2 encapsulates feedback on the various design decision, and completes the API for the new impl. considerations.
 Namely, storing multiple feature sets, offering API facilities to query for these separately, and doing using a global API (not through ctx injection).
 Not solved in this revision is docs automation, which is considered a stretch goal.

+Revision 3 sets Features to Alpha as it's now implemented.
+Cleans up TODOs and updates the CLI configuration to match what we found when implementing Features.
+Also further scopes out Beta vs. Alpha.

 ## Drawbacks